keizi666/charu3/README.md

 # Charu3

-Charu3 is a text input support tool that can be called up with a keystroke and allows you to paste in pre-defined canned text.
+Charu3 is a text input support tool for Windows that can be called up with a keystroke and allows you to paste in pre-defined canned text.
 It also has a variety of other functions.

 The author is Mr. Matsumoto Keiji.
 The official page is [here](http://keijiweb.com/software.html)